-OPC UA FX - Field eXchange specification for field-level communications using both the client-server and publishsubscribe (PubSub) models including initial "application Quality of Service (QoS) requirements" definitions [49].
+Over the last decade, the Open Platform Communications Unified Architecture (OPC UA) has gained a lot of traction for industrial automation solutions [23] and represents today perhaps the most important framework in industrial automation.
+OPC UA is specified by the OPC Foundation and ensures interoperable data exchange in industrial automation among devices and equipment from multiple vendors.
+Currently, there are three major efforts in the realm of OPC UA and TSN to provide deterministic communications.
+First, the "Field Level Communication" initiative is developing OPC UA FX - Field eXchange specification for field-level communications using both the client-server and publishsubscribe (PubSub) models including initial "application Ouality of Service (QoS) requirements" definitions [49].
 Second, within IEC/IEEE P60802 "TSN Profile for Industrial Automation" definitions are considered that include "Industrial Traffic Type" representations [50].
-Lastly, the third effort is the IEEE P802.1Qdj "Configuration Enhancements Time-Sensitive Networking", which for includes enhancements to the CNC's northbound interface (IEEE 802.1Qcc) [51] allowing corresponding deterministic stream requests to be launched.
-The combination of these specifications allows for setting up end-to-end deterministic PubSub streams over TSN networks, fulfilling the application's QoS with the support of some specific traffic types.
+Lastly, the third effort is the IEEE P802.1Qdj "Configuration Enhancements for Time-Sensitive Networking", which includes enhancements to the CNC's northbound interface (IEEE 802.1Qcc) [51] allowing corresponding deterministic stream requests to be launched.
+The combination of these specifications allows for setting up end-to-end deterministic PubSub streams over TSN networks, fulfilling the application's OoS with the support of some specific traffic types.